jasperyzh/jy.com/src/content/blog/2024/241205-rabbit holes goes on forever.md

 3. Cover all bases: If you can do option 1, do it.
 Otherwise, try option 2.

 The typical approach will be option 2 based on the current support.
 It depends on how critical that scroll animation is to your design.
 You can do a lot with option 1.
-Especially when it’s those “little details”.
+Especially when it's those "little details".

-In today’s demo, any animation is a “bonus”.
+In today's demo, any animation is a "bonus".
 If a user scrolled our page and didn't see it, they wouldn't know unless they were looking for it.
 That said, let's do option 3!

 ### The Grid

 First, you want to think about what elements you need to get this working.
-It’s a grid of images.
+It's a grid of images.

 When you look at the animation you're trying to make, it's as if layers of the grid move at different rates.
 The best path here is to split the grid into layers and have each layer use the same grid layout.
 Then you can animate each layer with different timing.